home-assistant/developers.home-assistant/blog/2021-07-30-supervisor_update.md

 Maintaining a [supervised installation][supervised_installation] is currently not the best experience.
 [The script][supervised_script] that most users use to install is behind what the Supervisor wants from the host.
 Since there are no real upgrade paths for those using it, users of it need to manually adjust their installation.

 Recently we created the [OS Agent][os_agent] as mentioned in the [blog on the main site][main_blog].
 This allows for better communication between the host OS and the Supervisor, and to bring in more features.
-All current supervised installations now have to install this manually to take advantage of it.
+To take advantage of this features users of current supervised installations have to install the OS Agent manually.

 An alternative to this route is to package and distribute the supervised installation as a deb package that can be installed and upgraded with `apt` on the host.
 For this to be viable, we are looking for a person (or a group of people) that wants to create and maintain this type of deployment, and bring the supervised installation method up to par with our OS, and more importantly make updates needed on the host easier for the users.